About the Flatwater Free Press

 At FFP, we believe we’re living up to our tagline: “Important stories, well told.”

-We have applied for 501c3 status and are currently an affiliated fund of the Nebraska Community Foundation.
-We are platform agnostic, and have agreements with media across the state to distribute our work in print, online, on television and radio.
-We seek an equal mix of stories that reflect border-to-border, statewide issues; those from the state’s major metros of Omaha and Lincoln; those from outside the major metros; and those of traditionally underserved communities.
+We’re a 501c3 that seeks an equal mix of stories that reflect border-to-border, statewide issues; those from the state’s major metros of Omaha and Lincoln; those from small towns and rural places; and those of traditionally underserved communities.

 QUESTIONS?
 COMMENTS?
 CONCERNS?
 DEBATES?